 Students can create an individual twitter account, a team account or a class account.
 OJEN will only retweet and recognize twitter handles which are provided to us by a teacher.
 We encourage teachers to use the Twitter Moot as an in-class activity, but students can participate in the event as an extra-curricular activity, if they have a supervising teacher who registers them.

-On March 12th, OJEN will select two winners, one based on the most persuasive tweet and the other based on overall contribution.
+On October 29th, OJEN will select two winners, one based on the most persuasive tweet and the other based on overall contribution.